 Azure AD provides excellent functionality for codeless provisioning of accounts into many cloud-based systems.
 It can also provision to on-premises applications using SCIM, or to legacy applications using the very same ECMA2 “connectors” that MIM uses.
 This latter capability is an invitation-only preview at the time of writing, but it is clear enough where this is going.
 So, although there are a few caveats, and this is not a feature for feature replacement, it does look as though Azure AD will have this area pretty well covered.

 Not yet.
 The MIM synchronization engine is particularly good at connecting to, and importing identity data from, multiple sources of truth (HR, temporary staff, student enrolment etc.), and then generating an authoritative, canonical representation of each identity.
 Azure AD (along with Azure AD Connect) has limited capability in this regard.
-So, in all but the simplest situations, this remains one area where a MIM, or a third-party tool, is still required (see below).
-However, a lot can – and probably will – happen in the next four years.
+So, in all but the simplest situations, this remains one area where a MIM, or a 3rd party tool, is still required (see below).
+However, a lot can – and probably will – happen in the next 4 years.

 Not at present as far as we know.
 The Password Change Notification Service (PCNS) captures AD password changes and forwards them to MIM, which can send them to target systems.
 If you use PCNS we recommend that you stick with MIM for the time being.
 We know of at least one vendor who plans to provide an alternative – so watch this space.